-The Omni Las Colinas Hotel is a very nice hotel to vacation in, and with the outdoor pool and restaurant and the view of the Mandalay Canal, you can not go wrong here.
+The Omni Las Colinas Hotel is a very nice hotel to vacation in, and with the outdoor pool, restaurant, and the Mandalay Canal view, you can not go wrong here.
 You may want to splurge for the view alone.

 Texican Court Boutique Hotel

-Stay where the entry doors are pink, and the refrigerators are orange!
-I was hosted in a double-double (bed) room, but they also offer Presidential Suites too.
+Stay where the entry doors are pink and the refrigerators are orange!
+I was hosted in a double-double (bed) room, but they also offer Presidential Suites.
 For a bohemian look and feel and a comfortable and cool courtyard garden area to hang out in, the Texican Court is my number one pick to book for the look feel.
-Definitely Instagram-worthy photos available here.
-And Two Mules Cantina is a quaint restaurant that serves up good food, drinks, and a sophisticated and comfortable atmosphere both inside and out.
+Instagram-worthy photos are available here.
+And Two Mules Cantina is a quaint restaurant serving good food, drinks, and a sophisticated and comfortable atmosphere inside and out.

 Where To Eat In Las Colinas

 From Water Street restaurants to Toyota Music Factory eateries and all the other diners around town, there is a plethora to choose from, and choosing where to eat in Las Colinas can get a little nerve-racking.
 I may be able to help with my list here.
-Here are just a few restaurants in Las Colinas I had the pleasure of dining in.
+Here are just a few restaurants in Las Colinas I enjoyed dining in.
 All I can say is WOW!